 AM covers a wide range of domains including: maintenance strategies, determination of component condition, asset simulation and life assessment.
-Founding components are thus data and methods, complemented with sensor and monitoring equipments:
+Founding components are thus data and methods, complemented with sensor and monitoring equipment:

-- The framework of data management upon which AM and maintenance strategies are built is an essential component;
+- The framework of data management upon which AM and maintenance strategies is built is an essential component.

-- Methodologies to tackle risk associated with AM include several approaches such as Value at Risk (VaR), Life Cycle Cost (LCC), Run-Refurbish-Replacement (3R’s), and various probabilistic approaches.
-In this category one should include all type of degradation and end-of-life mathematical models that support the asset management policy;
+- Methodologies to tackle the risk associated with AM include several approaches such as Value at Risk (VaR), Life Cycle Cost (LCC), Run–Refurbish–Replacement (3R’s), and various probabilistic approaches.
+In this category should be included all type of degradation and end-of-life mathematical models that support the AM policy.

-- On the equipment standpoint one could mention all device, components, systems dealing with the data collection, management and processing chain and the knowledge management tool: Asset health center for the critical assets (transformer monitors, feeder monitors, circuit breaker monitors, power quality monitors); Instrumentation/sensors (moisture, temperature dielectric strength); Digitized Protection and Control Relays; IoT and 5G for gathering and transmitting data from the sensors; Drones for advanced inspection; Big data analytics platform; Predictive analytics (AI) for distribution automation and transmission automation applications; AM decision software tools, including predictive analytics (AI) for equipment replacement and maintenance scheduling.
+- From the equipment standpoint can be mentioned all device, components, systems dealing with the data collection, management and processing chain and the knowledge management tool: asset health centre for the critical assets (transformer monitors, feeder monitors, circuit breaker monitors, power quality monitors); Instrumentation / sensors (moisture, temperature dielectric strength); Digitised protection and control re-lays; IoT and 5G for gathering and transmitting data from the sensors; Drones for advanced inspection; Big data analytics platform; Predictive analytics (AI) for distribution automation and transmission automation applications; AM decision software tools, including predictive analytics (AI) for equipment replacement and maintenance scheduling.

 Advantages & field of application

-Based on the data of monitored assets, AM methods simulate and detect asset degradation, allowing for an adapted and optimized asset replacement.
-For example, AM systems may use correlation processing for artificial intelligence (AI) to detect predictive asset degradation.
+Based on the data of monitored assets, AM methods simulate and detect asset degradation, allowing for adapted and optimised asset replacement.
+For example, AM systems may use correlation processing for AI to detect predictive asset degradation.
 The idea is to analyse real-time operational data from an active T&D grid device and compare the data to a library database of healthy similar devices, identifying any developing changes from normality that could become failures.
-This process permits comprehensive diagnostic systems to detect early failure patterns and prevent breakdowns before they occur.
+This process allows comprehensive diagnostic systems to detect early failure patterns and prevent breakdowns before they occur.
 It has proven to be valuable in identifying operating conditions causing long-term performance issues.

 Technology Readiness Level

-There is a consensus that there is a strong need to develop and validate tools which address the lifecycle management of power (resp. energy) systems components, scope including ageing and degradation study to system diagnosis since impacting both CAPEX and OPEX of power (resp. energy) systems.
+There is a consensus that there is a strong need to develop and validate tools which address the lifecycle management of power (resp. energy) systems components, the scope includes ageing and degradation study to system diagnosis as it impacts both the CAPEX and OPEX of power (resp. energy) systems.

-Deployment of IoT sensors, communication, data management & analysis and feedback to control systems: high TRL actions (TRL 7+) are expected in the 2-3 coming years including large demonstrations actions aiming at reduced OPEX and optimised costs for asset Management.
+Deployment of IoT sensors, communication, data management & analysis and feedback to control systems: High TRL actions (TRL 7+) are expected in the next 2 – 3 coming years, including large demonstration actions aiming at reduced OPEX and optimised costs for AM.

-Probabilistic Asset Management methodologies based on risk evaluation are expected to have a longer term impact: asset management policy assessment and outage scheduling are at a proof of concept stage (TRL 3) – laboratory testing (TRL 4) with a time to exploitation in the 2020-2025 time horizon.
+Probabilistic AM methodologies based on risk evaluation are expected to have a longer term impact: AM policy assessment and outage scheduling are at a proof of concept stage (TRL 3) – laboratory testing (TRL 4) with a time to exploitation in the 2020-2025 time horizon.

-Alternatives to human interventions will be studied and deployed: at short term with data acquisition of power lines with drones that are fully competitive (TRL 8-9) and at a longer-time horizon with actions to validate robotic replacement of live line working activities (TRL 4-5).
+Alternatives to human interventions will be studied and deployed: in the short term with data acquisition of power lines with drones that are fully competitive (TRL 8-9) and at a longer-time horizon with actions to validate the robotic replacement of live line working activities (TRL 4-5).

 Research & Development

-Asset Management and maintenance is identified as Research Sub Areas 4.3 in the ETIP SNET R&I Roadmap 2020-2030 and in the ETIP SNET R&I Implementation Plan 2021-2024, and part of Research Area 4.
+AM and maintenance is identified as Research Sub Areas 4.3 in the ETIP SNET R&I Roadmap 2020 – 2030 and in the ETIP SNET R&I Implementation Plan 2021 – 2024, and part of Research Area 4.
 Planning – holistic architectures and assets.

-Current fields of research: Includes Integrated Asset Management Approach; Augmented Reality; Artificial Intelligence, Big data, Image recognition; Risk analysis in Asset Management (Value at Risk (VaZ), Life Cycle Cost, Run-Refurbish-Replacement (3R); Probabilistic methods for TSOs Reliability Management, mid-term and long-term asset management for TSOs (see GARPUR results on maintenance policy assessment, outage schedule assessment, modelling of the shorter-term reliability management).
+Current fields of research: Include the Integrated AM Approach; Augmented Reality; AI, Big data, Image recognition; Risk analysis in AM (Value at Risk), Life Cycle Cost, Run–Refurbish–Replacement (3Rs); Probabilistic methods for TSOs Reliability Management, mid-term and long-term asset management for TSOs (see GARPUR results on maintenance policy assessment, outage schedule assessment, modelling of the shorter-term reliability management).